Picks and Shovels: tech marketing for the AI era.

 In one Reel, he called himself a "supersubscriber to every AI tool out there" and described using Google Gemini to research global food trends and compare them to the McDonald's menu.
 In another, he talked about using AI to photoshop all his kids into a single Christmas card because they live in different cities and could not get together for a photo.

-He won a Shorty Award for authentic executive content.
-Not for one viral moment.
-For sustained, genuine communication over years.
+He won a Shorty Award for authentic executive content, earned through sustained, genuine communication over years rather than one viral moment.

 The man was doing the work.
 The internet saw one bad bite and decided he was a fraud.